Cofrin Memorial Arboretum

 The Cofrin Memorial Arboretum 290 acres (120 hectares) surrounds the University of Wisconsin–Green Bay campus in Green Bay, Wisconsin, United States.
 Its six miles (10 km) of trails are open to the public.

+History

 Today's Arboretum began in 1971, when a long-range campus plan was drawn up, recommending the creation of a park-like arboretum and trail system.
 In 1975, a major contribution in honor of John and Austin Cofrin enabled development of the trails, additional property, and improvements in the botanical plantings.

+Areas

 At present the Arboretum contains the following areas: